Selling a Rental Property in California: Taxes, Capital Gains & 1031 Exchange Guide

 Depreciation recapture tax on rental property in California

-When you sell your rental property, however, the federal government takes back — or recaptures — some of this tax break with a depreciation recapture tax that is calculated at the same rate as your income.
+When you sell your rental, however, the federal government takes back — or recaptures — some of this tax break with a tax calculated at the same rate as your income.
+Consider the following example:

-- You purchased a rental property for $500,000 and you held on to it for 5 years.
+- You purchased a rental for $500,000 and you held on to it for 5 years.

 - Over those 5 years, the property depreciated at a rate of $10,000 per year.